rajkumarkanjo/Benz-Assignment/README.md

           2> GitHUb Repository : https://github.com/rajkumarkanjo/Benz-Assignment.git

-	      3> create a workspace in your syatem, clone the project from the GitHUb Repository( git clone <repository>)
+	      3> create a workspace in your system, clone the project from the GitHUb Repository( git clone <repository>)

 	      4> Go to File> Open > (select service one by one and import in on your IDE)